ponylang/pony-tutorial/expressions/control-structures.md

 end
 ```

-Note the call to `values()` on the array, this is because the loop needs an iterator not an array.
+Note the call to `values()` on the array, this is because the loop needs an iterator, not an array.

 The iterator does not have to be of any particular type, but needs to provide the following methods:
 ```pony